 For instance, use your Apple Pencil to draw a circle and then hold down your Apple pencil to see the circle transform into a perfectly round one.
 This is incredibly useful when creating diagrams.

-Further, iPadOS 14 can recognize phone numbers, dates, and addresses that you jot down with your Apple Pencil.
+Further, iPadOS 14 or later can recognize phone numbers, dates, and addresses that you jot down with your Apple Pencil.
 It can then intelligently offer relevant actions to take, such as calling a written number, adding an event to your calendar, or showing an address in Maps.

 As for language support, Scribble will initially work with English and Traditional and Simplified Chinese.
 You can also write in a mixture of Chinese and English and have your iPad seamlessly recognize both.
 Pretty nifty!